OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 This section describes the components required for OFS FIM development, and provides a walkthrough for setting up the environment on your development machine.

 Note that your development machine may be different than your deployment machine where the FPGA acceleration card is installed.
 FPGA development work and deployment work can be performed either on the same machine, or on different machines as desired.
-Please see the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 PCIe Attach FPGAs (Intel Agilex 7 FPGA F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2023.3-2/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on setting up the environment for deployment machines.
+Please see the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2024.1-1/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on setting up the environment for deployment machines.

 #### **1.3.1 Development Tools**